ivbsoftware/CSDA1050-CAP/playground/GDELT2/proposal.md

 ## Proposals

-The following ideas are being researched:
+The following ideas are being researched (one to be implemented):

+1. Extract GDELT data for 2 weeks period, analyze and create interactive (day-by-day) visualizations of topics change, sentiment change (both presented in GDELT and calculated), Wordcloud changes.
+Compare news sentiment to Twitter topics sentiment for the same period using other students' analysis.
 1. "What kind of movies we are watching?" - look at the daily news as movie reviews.
 Cluster news by topic, create aggregated 'reviews' and identify 'movie' genres.
 Quick research by *'python movie genre classification using plots'* brings [Movie Genre Classification using Plot](https://github.com/ishmeetkohli/imdbGenreClassification), [Predicting Movie Genres Based on Plot Summaries](https://www.researchgate.net/publication/322517980_Predicting_Movie_Genres_Based_on_Plot_Summaries) and other sources.
 This can be done as daily time series.
-2. Use GDELT event data 'actors' to visualize how GTA relates to other geographical places over time - day by day.
+1. Use GDELT event data 'actors' to visualize how GTA relates to other geographical places over time - day by day.
-3. Make an attempt to extract real news from 'fake' (needs definithin) analyzing objectivity and bias by NLP.
+1. Make an attempt to extract real news from 'fake' (needs definithin) analyzing objectivity and bias by NLP.
 Next step - group news sources by that criteria.